Kohkitos/data-cleaning-sharks/README.md

 - None of the columns can be removed, only modified.
 - There should be ***at least*** 2.500 rows.

+## Bonus goal
+The project has the bonus goal of having an objective, modify data according to that objective and have a written analysis with the final conclusion of our study.

 # 2. Procedure
 ## 2.1.
 Exploration
 First, I tried to understand the dataframe and make sense out of every column before stablishing an objective.